What is optional legal cover for your car insurance?

 Unfortunately, even careful and considerate drivers can sometimes be caught up in an accident through no fault of their own.
 If this happens, your car insurance policy cannot offer motor legal protection against all possible losses, such as a loss of earnings due to injury.
 Optional legal cover on your car insurance can help provide you with that extra peace of mind.

 Taking out motor legal protection removes the stress of having to arrange and pay for your own legal representation after an accident.
-We provide a 24 hour legal helpline, offering advice on any legal matter.
+Following an accident, we provide a 24 hour legal helpline service for any motoring related legal matter within the UK.
 We will also arrange and pay for a fully trained solicitor to act on your behalf when pursuing a claim for uninsured losses.
 This means that you will not have anything deducted from damages which are awarded to you, meaning you will receive your full entitlement.

 In addition, this legal cover protection also extends to passengers and family members who were in the vehicle at the time and affected by the incident.